Volunteers—The Heart of Hospice

-Assist the hospice’s bereavement program in a variety of ways, including mailings, follow-up phone calls and/or family visits.
-Bereavement volunteers must undergo an additional four-hour training.
+Assist Casa’s bereavement program in a variety of ways, including mailings, follow-up phone calls and/or family visits.
+Bereavement volunteers must undergo an additional six-hour training.

-Help educate the public about Casa de la Luz Hospice by manning a booth at health fairs or other community events and providing support at hospice-sponsored events.
+Help educate the public about Casa de la Luz by manning a booth at health fairs or other community events and providing support at Casa-sponsored events.

-Fulfill general office tasks, which can include compiling admission packets, organizing files, and providing the hospice staff with a variety of clerical support services.
+Fulfill general office tasks, which can include compiling admission packets, organizing files, covering the reception desk and providing staff with a variety of clerical support services.